top of page

 Painting underwater is completely different from traditional painting above the surface.
 When I am underwater I feel the ocean energy and unity with nature, silence around, only I can hear my breathing and sometimes fish rambling.
 It is easy to enter a trance state when painting underwater.
 Rays from the sun penetrating through the water are magical - you can see and feel that this is the point where two different worlds intersect and mix – and this is a favorite subject to reflect in my paintings.

-I have been doing underwater painting for a few years.
+I have been doing underwater painting since 2016.
 In Shams Safaga Diving Center we have a magnificent house reef – my underwater painting backyard.
 There is a big variety of shapes, colors, lights, and backgrounds to use as art subjects.
 Sometimes on a normal scuba dive I will see something really special – and look forward to recreating it on canvas with my colors, as soon as I can get to them.

 I work at different depths below the surface, which affect the color spectrum you can see (as we know with depth we lose colors) and sometimes it is a big surprise on the surface seeing what I have painted below.
 One session takes anything from 30 minutes up to 2 hours – depending on air and decompression limits - and an assistant is necessary to help with equipment.